Conditional nodes¶

 }

-// Perform expensive evaluation
+// Perform expensive evaluation and cache the result

 var result = EvaluateComplexCondition(state);